Description

 pdftotext flag2of2-final.pdf && cat flag2of2-final.txtLearn more

-%PDF-and end with%%EOF; the parser finds these markers regardless of what precedes them. - PNG files begin with an 8-byte magic signature
+%PDF-near the start and end with%%EOF; the parser scans for these markers regardless of what precedes them. - PNG files begin with an 8-byte magic signature

 89 50 4E 47 0D 0A 1A 0A; the PNG parser reads from byte 0. - The polyglot is crafted so neither parser is confused by the other format's data.

-- Step 2Treat it as a PNGThe magic bytes also match a PNG.
-Rename the file with .png and OCR the image to recover the opening characters `picoCTF{...}`.
+- Step 3Treat it as a PNGThe magic bytes also match a PNG.
+Rename the file with .png and OCR the image to recover the opening characters picoCTF{... .
+OCR can introduce spurious whitespace and confuse 0/O or l/1, so verify the result against the picoCTF{...} format carefully.

 Learn more